FILM A210: Production Management

 Eligible Disciplines

-Film studies: Masters degree in film, drama/theater arts, or mass communication OR bachelors degree in any of the above AND masters degree in media studies, English, or communication OR the equivalent.
-Masters degree required.
+Film studies: Master's degree in film, drama/theater arts, or mass communication OR bachelor's degree in any of the above AND master's degree in media studies, English, or communication OR the equivalent.
+Master's degree required.

-Textbooks Resources
+Other Resources